 October 1st is the annual world kick-off of Vegetarian Awareness Month.
 You might be asking, “Why is it necessary to have a month designated for vegetarian awareness?”

 It begins with the health and environmental impact of eating meat.
 On average, people in the U.S. consume about 45% more meat than is recommended.
-This leads to greater risks for health problems: heart disease, increased cancer risk, diabetes, and obesity.
+This leads to greater risks for health problems such as heart disease, increased cancer risk, diabetes, and obesity.

-A plant-based diet, limiting the amount of red and processed meats, is linked with greater longevity because of how significantly it decreases your risks for the aforementioned health problems.
+A plant-based diet is linked to greater longevity because of how significantly it decreases your risks for the aforementioned health problems.
 There are also plenty of ways to get the right amount of protein through organic, low-impact protein foods like grains, legumes, nuts, and tofu.

 - More than half of the world’s crops are used to feed animals, not people.
 When facing global hunger crises, this is an issue that can’t be ignored.
 The dependency on increasing cropland has directly led to the deforestation of the world’s tropical rain forests.

 - It takes a lot of fossil fuel dependence and water usage to produce meat, beef in particular.
 On average, about 40 calories of fossil fuel energy go into every calorie of feed lot beef in the U.S. (compared to 2.2 calories of fossil fuel for plant-based protein).
 An estimated 1,800 to 2,500 gallons of water go into a single pound of beef.

 - Processing in slaughterhouses creates millions of pounds of toxic waste into our waterways each year.
 Slaughterhouses consistently rank in the top 20 industrial polluters and take nearly half of those infamous spots.

 - Landfills are receiving up to 20 percent of edible meat that has been wasted.
 All of the environmental costs already mentioned went into something that will rot in a landfill.
 That is a real waste.